AIMotionLab-SZTAKI/OpenFOAM-quadcopter-sim/README.md

 ```

 ## Simulation user guide
 The mesh has to be made first, to run the CFD simulations.
-Download the `.stl` files from here 🔴*add link in the future!!!*🔴, and copy them into `OpenFOAM-quadcopter-sim/MRF_single_rotor/mesh/constant/triSurface/` folder.
+Download the `.stl` files from [here](https://nextcloud.sztaki.hu/apps/files/files/1578197?dir=/AIMotionLab/Projects/CFD/OpenFOAM%20stl%20files), and copy them into `OpenFOAM-quadcopter-sim/MRF_single_rotor/mesh/constant/triSurface/` folder.
 Finally, the meshing process can be started with
 ```
 $ cd OpenFOAM-quadcopter-sim/MRF_single_rotor/mesh/
 $ source runMesh.sh